contao/docs-archive/api/hooks/printArticleAsPdf.md

 # printArticleAsPdf

 The `printArticleAsPdf` hook is triggered when an article should be exported as PDF.
 It passes the article text and the article object as arguments and does not expect a return value.
 Use it to override the internal PDF functionality.

-It is available from version 2.8.RC1.
+> **Tag** Available from version 2.8.0-RC1.

 ## Parameters

 1. *string* `$strArticle`

     The compiled article content.

 2. *Database_Result* `$objArticle`

     Article database result from table `tl_article`.

 ## Example

 ```php
 <?php